SCHOOLS ACTIVITY

 In the National Knock-Out rounds for each age group:

 Year 7 - Langley Park beat Ryburn Valley from Halfax 20-14.
-They now travel to Rainford High School in St Helens on 22nd April for a place in the Semi-Final
+They then travelled to St Helens to play Rainford High School for a place in the Semi-Final but lost 30-4.

-Year 8 - Dorothy Stringer travel to Hull KR's Craven Park, on 2nd April, to face Archbishop Sentamu.
+Year 8 - Dorothy Stringer travelled to Hull KR's Craven Park, to face Archbishop Sentamu in the last 12 of the competition, losing a close match 28-24.

 Year 9 - St James Boys travelled to Cumbria and narrowly missed out on a place in the quarter-final, losing 28-24 to St Bernard's.

-Year 10 - St James Boys travel to St Benedicts in Whitehaven in Cumbria on 1st April, and will place at the Ortus Rec Stadium, home of Whitehaven RLFC.
+Year 10 - St James Boys travelled to St Benedicts in Whitehaven, playing the match at the Ortus Rec Stadium, home of Whitehaven RLFC.
+Again they narrowly missed out on a place in the Quarter-Final, losing 34-26.

 Year 11 - Hemel Hempstead school hosted Bridgewater from Warrington and were beaten 52-6.

 For 2025/26 there will be local qualifying competitions taking place across London & South- East in October & November, before a London Festival in December.
-The London Final takes place in Jan/Feb before the National Knock-Out Rounds begin in March.
+The London Final between the top two teams takes place in Jan/Feb and the winner will enter the National Knock-Out Rounds in March.